arquillian/arquillian-extension-spring/README.md

 ```

 Note: The ContextLoaderListener is required here, mostly because each dispatcher servlet has it own application context
 that is inaccessible from outside.
-To came over this limitation, the extensions requires that the web application will
+To overcome this limitation the extensions requires that the web application will
-created Root Web Application Context by defining ContextLoaderListener or ContextLoaderServlet.
+create Root Web Application Context by defining ContextLoaderListener or ContextLoaderServlet in it's web.xml.

 *Configuration files*